 - (A) In the event of a significant adverse change in residents' health status, the residential care facility shall is obligated to do all of the following: - (1) Take immediate and proper steps to see that the resident receives necessary intervention including, if needed, medical attention or transfer to an appropriate medical facility; - (2) Make a notation of the change in health status and any intervention taken in the resident's record; - (3) Provide pertinent resident information to the person providing the intervention as soon as possible; and - (4) Notify the sponsor unless the resident refuses or requests otherwise. - (B) As used in this paragraph, "incident" means any accident or episode involving a resident, staff member, or other individual in a residential care facility which presents a risk to the health, safety, or well-being of a resident.
-In the event of an incident, the facility shallis obligated to do both of the following: - Take immediate and proper steps to see that the resident or residents involved receive necessary intervention including, if needed, medical attention or transfer to an appropriate medical facility; and - (2) Investigate the incident and document the incident and the investigation and include information that will enable staff to identify to the director upon request, the resident involved in an incident.
-The facility shall is obligated to maintain an incident log separate from the resident record which shall be accessible to the director and shall contain contains the time, place, and date of the occurrence; a general description of the incident; and the care provided or action taken.
-The facility shall is obligated to maintain a notation document about the incident in the resident's record. - (C) Each residential care facility shallwill establish and implement appropriate written policies and procedures to control assure a safe, sanitary, and comfortable environment for the residents and to control the development and transmission of infections and diseases.
-Each residential care facility is obligated to establish an infection prevention and control program to monitor compliance with the home's infection prevention and control policies and procedures, to prevent, investigate, and control infections in the home, to institute appropriate interventions, and ensure all staff are appropriately trained on the home's infection prevention and control protocol. which, at minimum, shall provide for the followingAn effective infection control program includes:

-- (1) Each residential care facility is obligated to designate one or more individuals as the infection prevention and control designee and provide that individuals name and contact information, including an electronic mail address, on an electronic system prescribed by the director no later than ten days after hiring or appointing the individual and no later than ten days after the individual's contact information changes or the designated individual is replaced.
-The infection control designee is responsible for the facility's infection prevention and control program.
-The infection prevention and control designee will have: - (a) Completed post-secondary education in a health-related field including but not limited to medicine, nursing, medical technology, laboratory technology, public health, epidemiology, or biology; - (b) Have education, training, or experience in infection control; and - (c) Work at least part-time at the facility or hold a contract to provide infection prevention and control at least part-time at the facility.
+In the event of an incident, the facility shall is obligated to do both of the following: - (1) Take immediate and proper steps to see that the resident or residents involved receive necessary intervention including, if needed, medical attention or transfer to an appropriate medical facility; and - (2) Investigate the incident and document the incident and the investigation in the resident's record.
+The facility shall is obligated to maintain an incident log separate from the resident record which shall is be accessible to the director and shall contain contains the time, place, and date of the occurrence; resident's name and a general description of the incident; and the care provided or action taken.
+The facility shall maintain a notation about the incident in the resident's record. - (C) Each residential care facility shallwill establish and implement appropriate written policies and procedures to control assure a safe, sanitary, and comfortable environment for the residents and to control the development and transmission of infections and diseases.
+Each residential care facility is obligated to establish an infection control program to monitor compliance with the home's infection control policies and procedures, to investigate, control, and prevent infections in the home, and to institute appropriate interventions. which, at minimum, shall provide for the following An effective infection control program includes: - (1) Each residential care facility is obligated to designate an individual with competency in infection control and knowledge of the facility's infection control plans to serve as a the infection control coordinator and provide that individuals name and contact information, including an electronic mail address, on an electronic system prescribed by the director no later than seven days after hiring or appointing the individual and no later than seven days after the individual's contact information changes or the designated individual is replaced. - (2) An infection control committee with representation from program areas including environmental services, maintenance, dietary, and resident engagement or activities and additional personnel assigned to assist with the infection control program, based on the needs of the residents and the facility, to implement the policies and procedures of the infection control program. - (3) Written policies and procedures to ensure a safe, sanitary, and comfortable environment for residents and to control the growth and transmission of infections and diseases, which are updated annually, and include: